Avondale University: Today

-For 30 years the college operated a school of aviation, first at Cooranbong and then at Cessnock Airport in the Hunter Valley after the Cooranbong airport closed.
+For 30 years the college operated a school of aviation, first at Cooranbong and then at Cessnock Airport in the Hunter Valley after Cooranbong Airport closed.
 In 2008 the school was closed due to concerns over its long-term financial sustainability.
 Enrollment for the school reopened in January 2009.
-However, the school was sold during 2010.,.
+However, the school was sold in 2010.

 The University maintains close links with many colleges and universities within the Seventh-day Adventist education system and international students have an option of spending the semester or year at Avondale.
 It also has mutual agreements with the University of Newcastle, University of New England and the nearby branch of Charles Sturt University, where students have had the option to do "cross-credit" courses online.